African-American Muslims: Bilali Muhammad

+Omar Ibn Said

+Omar Ibn Said was a Muslim scholar from Futa Toro (present-day Senegal), who was enslaved and transported to the United States in 1807.
+Born to a wealthy family in what would in a few years become the Imamate of Futa Toro, an Islamic theocratic state located along the Middle Senegal River in West Africa.
+Literate in Arabic, he is most known for his 14 Arabic manuscripts about his life and his theology.
+"Omar ibn Said was described as a 'staunch Mohammedan, and the first year at least kept the fast of Rhamadan with all great strictness.'”

+Omar Ibn Said is one of the most celebrated figures in African American history and his works have become world famous.
+His autobiography is housed at The Library of Congress in Washington D.C.

+Masjid Omar ibn Sayyid was opened in Fayetteville, North Carolina in 1991 to honor his legacy.

+Yarrow Mamout

+Yarrow Mamout was a formerly enslaved entrepreneur and property owner in Georgetown, Washington, D.C.
+Born in West Africa, he was kidnapped, enslaved, and taken to Annapolis, Maryland.
+He was educated and literate in Arabic because of his Islamic background.
+After being freed at the age of 60, he became a property owner and prominent investor.
+Mamout was known for praying and praising Allah in public, and wearing traditional African Muslim clothing.

+Mamout's son Aquilla purchased land in Washington County, Maryland and moved there with his wife, Mary Turner.
+The town of Yarrowsburg, Maryland, was named after her.
+Her great-grandnephew, Robert Turner Ford, graduated from Harvard University in 1927.

+In 2023, Georgetown dedicated the Masjid Yarrow Mamout in honor of Mamout.

 Demographics

 African-American Muslims constitute 20% of the total U.S. Muslim population.
+Despite this, 2% of Black Americans are Muslim (most adhere to various sects of Christianity, particularly Protestantism).

 The majority are Sunni Muslims; a substantial proportion of these identify under the community of W. Deen Mohammed.
 Cities with large concentration of African-American Muslims include Chicago, Detroit, New York City, Newark, Washington.
-D.C, Philadelphia, and Atlanta.
-The Nation of Islam led by Louis Farrakhan has a membership ranging from 20,000–50,000 members.
+D.C., Philadelphia, and Atlanta.
+The Nation of Islam led by Louis Farrakhan has a membership ranging from 20,000 to 50,000 members.

 Sects

 During the first half of the 20th century, a small number of African Americans established groups based on Islamic and Gnostic teachings.
 The first of these groups was the Moorish Science Temple of America, founded by Timothy Drew (Drew Ali) in 1913.
 Drew taught that black people were of Moorish origin but their Muslim identity was taken away through slavery and racial segregation, advocating the return to Islam of their Moorish ancestry.